ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 It is inherent in the constitution of the cosmos that all things shall be for him and work together for his good, and he must certainly get rich if he acts and thinks in the certain way.
 So let wage-earning men and women study this book with great care and enter with confidence upon the course of action it prescribes.
 It will not fail.

+## Chapter sixteen

-## Some Cautions and Concluding Observations
+Some Cautions and Concluding Observations

-MANY PEOPLE WILL SCOFF AT THE IDEA that there is an exact science of getting rich.
+Many people will scoff at the idea that there is an exact science of getting rich.
 Holding the impression that the supply of wealth is limited, they will insist that social and governmental institutions must be changed before even any considerable number of people can acquire a competence.

 But this is not true.